tgfrerer/island/plan.md

 - implement pipeline generation as a channeled op - per encoder first, then consolidate those elements generated within a frame

+## Plan on how to implement Multisampling

+Multisampling means that draws don't go to image directly, but to a *version* of the image which has a larger-than-one sample count.
+The multisample version then gets resolved before the image is sampled.
+Renderpasses have a mechanism which allows you to resolve multisample attachments by specifying resolveAttachments.

+Note that the multisample versions of images must be allocated like normal images, and that we must create imageviews for these multisample images too. we must also track the sync state of the single sample image and the multisample image.

+In case a renderpass has resolve attachments it needs to be created with one resolve attachment per color attachment.
+It appears that we also need one reolve attachment per depth attachment.

+It would be nice to have a way to access the multisample image from the corresponding single sample image and vice versa if such exists for a renderpass.
+(We have tried to implement this by making the sampleCount a property of the resourceID handle, but i'm not sure how successful this approach is).

+Multisampling is a property of the renderpass:

++ if samplecount for a renderpass is greater than 1, all image attachments (apart from resolve attachments) must be images with the same chosen sample count. resolve attachments must have sample count of 1.
++ Similarly, all pipelines used with such a multisampled renderpass must have chosen sample count for rasterizationSamples in its multisamplestate property.

 # Long-Term aspirations
 - reduce compile times with glm: template specialisations
 - improve ergonomics, reduce lines to type (less "noisy" code)